 Type 1 diabetes may also develop as a complication of other medical conditions.
 It may develop in:

-Without insulin your body will need to find new forms of energy.
+Without insulin, the body will need to find new forms of energy.
 This will cause an imbalance in the body called ketoacidosis.
 It is a severe state that can lead to coma or death.
-Symptoms of ketoacidosis include:
+Ketoacidosis may cause: